-Both the village and the mythical vineyard were listed as World Heritage Site by UNESCO on December 2, 1999.
+UNESCO added the village and its iconic vineyard on the World Heritage Site list on December 2, 1999.

-The first reference to Saint Emilion goes back to the 8th century when a Benedictine monk from Brittany, Emilian, retreated in a cave atop the hill and near a spring.
+The first reference to Saint Emilion goes back to the 8th century.

 Saint Emilion’s gates

 Saint Emilion is without any doubt one of these unique sites that you must visit when in France.

 The village clings on the hillside and overlooks its vineyard.

 Steep and uneven cobbled lanes, locally known as tertres, crisscross the village.

 Saint Emilion boasts a wealth of architectural and historical features.

 The houses were built with the ocher limestone extracted from the kilometers of local underground galleries.